dustinian/Adventures/ngs_valil.md

 ###Archetypes

 * __Warrior/Barbarian:__ _Physicality._ Defend friends and attack enemies with physical abilities and weapons.
-* __Wizard/Magician:__ _Intellect._ Maniupate elemental, illusory, and arcane forces with diligent study and mental discipline.
+* __Wizard/Magician:__ _Intellect._ Maniupate elemental, illusory, and arcane forces with diligent practice and mental discipline.
 * __Thief/Rogue:__ _Personality._ Blend in, strike, and fade away by reading and manipulating people and crowds.
 * __Cleric/Warlock:__ _Extraordinary._ Call upon mystical forces to heal friends... or hurt enemies.